KairosJK/advent_of_code/readme.md

 ## 🖳 How to run:

-Select days can be run using cargo with the command:
+Select days can be run while inside a year folder using cargo with the command:

 ```cargo run --bin dayXX```